-Eat calcium-rich foods : your choices include milk, yogurt, and dairy products such as cheese, beans and legumes, dried fruits such as figs, vegetables such as spinach, broccoli, pumpkin, tofu, fortified orange juice, sesame seeds, and fish such as salmon .
+Eat calcium-rich foods: your choices include milk, yogurt, dairy products such as cheese, beans, and legumes, dried fruits such as figs, vegetables such as spinach, broccoli, pumpkin, tofu, fortified orange juice, sesame seeds, and fish such as salmon.

-Have foods rich in vitamin D : increase your dietary intake of vitamin D by eating fatty fish such as mackerel, tuna or salmon, cheeses, organ meats such as beef liver or egg yolks.
+Have foods rich in vitamin D: increase your dietary intake of vitamin D by eating fatty fish such as mackerel, tuna, or salmon, cheeses, and organ meats such as beef liver or egg yolks.

-Combine your sunny time with some exercise, such as walking; Or just sit or lie in the sun every day for a while to absorb the rays.
+Combine your sunny time with some exercise, such as walking, Or sit or lie in the sun every day for a while to absorb the rays.

-How much time you’ll need to sit in the sun depends on the color of your skin, with light-skinned people who require less time than people with darker skin.
+How much time you’ll need to sit in the sun depends on your skin color; light-skinned people require less time than people with darker skin.
 This could mean between 15-20 minutes to an hour or more.

-Exercise can help those who suffer from kyphosis; The key is to choose exercises that are not discordant.
+Exercise can help those who suffer from kyphosis; The key is to choose activities that are not discordant.
 Execute them first with your doctor and your physiotherapist.
 Swimming is usually a good option.

-Maintain high levels of activity on a regular basis to improve and maintain mobility, include stretching exercises and work to strengthen the muscles of the back and center.
+Maintain high levels of activity regularly to improve and maintain mobility, including stretching exercises and work to strengthen the muscles of the back and center.
 Pilates and yoga can work well.

-Weight-bearing exercises can be very beneficial for those with kyphosis related to aging or osteoporosis.
+Weight-bearing exercises can benefit those with kyphosis related to aging or osteoporosis.